PortsMaster/PortMaster-New/README.md

 #### README.md

-This adds additional info for the port on the wiki.
+This adds additional info for the port on the wiki, [we have a handy README.md generator here](http://portmaster.games/port-markdown.html).

 ```markdown
 ## Notes